o1lo01ol1o/proof-and-consequences/_agda/Hegal/Waiter/ZFC.lagda.md

   milk : Milk
 ```

-Equality (≡) between types is proven when you can provide evidence with the `refl` constructor.
+Equality (≡) between terms is proven when you can provide evidence with the `refl` constructor.
 Since our types are constructed with a single constructor proving self-equality is trivial:
 ```agda
 proof₁ : Coffee ≡ Coffee
 proof₁ = refl